mLenehan1/ECE-FinalYearProject/ProjectReport/BackgroundLitSurvey/hardware.md

 Each of the aforementioned options offers different levels of performance at different price points.
 The BeagleBone Black is both the cheapest and least powerful option.
-The ASUS TinkerBoard is the most powerful and most expensive option, while the Raspberry Pi offers comparatively high performance at a mid price.
+The ASUS Tinker Board is the most powerful and most expensive option, while the Raspberry Pi offers comparatively high performance at a mid price.
 The benefits and costs of these Single Board Computers must be compared in order to choose that which is most appropriate for the